kennyHH/AWS/README.md

 HNCWEBSAJSMITH,Xa5tP9qR,John Smith
 ```

-### Note
+#### Note

 - The names of TXT and CSV files are hardcoded and can't be changed.
 - Ensure that the input text files (`hncwebsa.txt`, `hndcsmr.txt`, etc.) are up-to-date with the correct student names before running the script.
-- The generated CSV files are used by other scripts in the project to set up user accounts,databases and permissions.
+- The generated CSV files are used by other scripts in the project to set up user accounts, databases and permissions.

+## 💾 Data Persistence

+User data including home folders and MySQL databases persist across container restarts.

 ## 🔒 Security Notes